redhat-developer/app-services-cli/docs/commands/rhoas_connector_create.md

 ### Options

 ```
-      --create-service-account   If set, the connector will be created with the newly specified service account
+      --create-service-account   If set, the connector is created with the specified service account
   -f, --file string              Location of the Connectors JSON file that describes the connector
-      --kafka string             Id of the kafka instance (by default kafka instance from context would be used)
+      --kafka string             ID of the Kafka instance (the default is the Kafka instance for the current context)
-      --name string              Override name of the connector (by default name in the connector spec would be used)
+      --name string              Override the name of the Connectors instance (the default name is the name specified in the connector configuration file.)
-      --namespace string         Id of the namespace for the connector (by default namespace from context would be used)
+      --namespace string         ID of the namespace for the Connectors instance (the default is the namespace for the current context)
   -o, --output string            Specify the output format.
 Choose from: "json", "yaml", "yml"
 ```